Go to Settlement Services in York Region

 - virtual tutoring program

-- girl empowerment program
+- girls empowerment program

-- boy empowerment program
+- boys empowerment program

 - mandatory mentor training and workshops, topics include child abuse, multiculturalism, behaviour management, mentoring, bullying, mental health, learning challenges